Document Assembly Software Usability

 Field merge has been around for years.
 Created by Microsoft, it generates simple documents by combining spreadsheet data with a virtual copy.
 But, field merge is dated technology and lacks the capabilities of document assembly software.
 Considering that field merge can only replace document variables with specific data inputs, it is only suitable for basic forms.

-Comparatively, document assembly is a much more flexible option as it is designed to program logic into your records with conditional statements, filters, and formatting.
+Comparatively, it is a much more flexible option as it is designed to program logic into your records with conditional statements, filters, and formatting.

-Conditional logic is a feature of automated document assembly software that lets you decide what text is included and excluded based on inputted data values.
+Conditional logic is a feature of document automation software that lets you decide what text is included and excluded based on inputted data values.
 You can use conditional logic capabilities to control your document’s content with logical structures allowing you to optimize the creation of signature-ready forms.

 When you’re assembling documents using a database like CRM and ERP, there may be various records for a single data type.
 This is where the filtering feature of online document assembly comes in handy because it lets you omit specific characteristics of records, making it easier to search for documents.